gabstv/freeport/README.md

 FreePort
 ========

-Get a free open TCP port that is ready to use
+Get a free open TCP (or UDP) port that is ready to use

 ```bash
 # Ask the kernel to give us an open port.